 Recovery from transcatheter aortic valve replacement (TAVR) is different from open heart surgery.

-Research has shown that patients that undergo the less invasive TAVR procedure have improved health within 30 days.1 That means a lot in terms of improved quality of life, including:
+Research has shown that patients who undergo the less invasive TAVR procedure see health improvements within 30 days.1 That means a lot in terms of quality of life.
+Other benefits include:

 Reduction in symptoms, sometimes right away

 As with any medical procedure, there is a possibility of risks.
 The most serious risks of TAVR include death, stroke, serious damage to the arteries, or serious bleeding.

 Your TAVR Doctor can provide information on what your recovery may be like and what to expect after your procedure.

 Generally following a TAVR procedure, you may be taken to the intensive care unit (ICU) for a little while or moved directly to a recovery room.
 Your TAVR Doctor will update your caregiver or loved ones on how you are doing.

 It is important to talk to your doctor about how long visitors may be expected to wait before seeing you as well as when you can expect to transition to home care.